neurodivergence/neurodivergence/README.md

 byf:
 - i have bipolar + nightmare / flashbacks and im very insufferable to talk with
-- sexually ambivalent. i make nsfw-ish jokes about myself sometimes, but never toward others. i usually ask for consent first, but if anything makes you uncomfortable, you're free to say so. if im suddenly uncomfortable with sexual topics, respect those boundaries and don't question
+- sexually ambivalent. i make nsfw-ish jokes about myself sometimes, but never toward others. i usually ask for consent first, but if anything makes you uncomfortable, you're free to say so
+- i usually only realize and speak up about my boundaries after i’ve been hurt for a while. it’s not your fault when i bring it up late — i just don’t always know my limits until then. so if i say something makes me uncomfortable, please don’t overthink it or question it, just understand (dont overthink it either its my fault for not stating beforehand)

 dni:
 - exes